chrishough/my-configurations/readme.md

 This setup has been validated against OSX 10.11 and 10.12 via [VMWARE Fusion](http://www.vmware.com/products/fusion.html) :bangbang:

-1. Make sure that **every** operating system update has been processed including itunes.
-2. Install the full `Xcode` developer package from the Apple App Store. `=>` I use the full package because it comes with both the gcc compiler and emulators for iOS devices.These come in handy for testing responsive websites and applications.
 3. Type `cmd + space` and launch `Xcode`.
 This should install additional required components and will prompt you for the license approval.
 4. Reboot the workstation.